Does dreaming mean deep sleep?

 Dreaming sleep is a deep stage of sleep with intense brain activity in the forebrain and midbrain.
 It is characterized by the ability of dreams to occur, along with the absence of motor function with the exception of the eye muscles and the diaphragm.

-Is dreaming a stage of sleep?
+Does dreaming mean a good sleep?